 In layman’s terms, if an investor purchased a property in need of repair, either because of wear and tear or damage, it’s deemed that the purchaser was aware of the condition of the asset and therefore purchased them in a state of disrepair.
 It was the intent of the purchaser to repair the asset and improve it.
 The expenditure incurred in this situation would not qualify for Repairs and Maintenance and would be treated as Capital Expenditure.

 Case 5.
 John and Cathy purchased a small inner city terrace house.
-To make it attractive to prospective tenants, they undertook some minor renovations and repairs, which consisted of:
+To make it attractive to prospective tenants, they undertook some minor renovations and repairs before they made the property available for lease, which consisted of: Laundry, bathroom and ensuite remodelling, painting and plumbing.

 Property investors who claim Repairs and Maintenance on Capital items always run the risk of being audited when, in fact, theyre unaware of the fact that the asset theyre replacing can be written off at its residual value at the date of disposal.